Sign up to get the latest ALS news and updates

 Author, Kernel Developer and Executive Editor of LWN.netJonathan Corbet is the executive editor at LWN.net.
 He is the maintainer of the kernel's documentation subsystem, a member of the Linux Foundation's Technical Advisory Board, and a frequent speaker at community events worldwide.

-Creator of Jenkins and CTO, CloudBeesKohsuke is the creator of Jenkins.
+Creator of Jenkins and Chief Scientist, CloudBeesKohsuke is the creator of Jenkins.
 He is a well-respected developer and popular speaker at industry and Jenkins community events.
 He is often asked to speak about his experience and approach in creating Jenkins; a continuous delivery platform that has become a widely adopted and successful community-driven open source project.
 The principles behind the Jenkins community - extensibility, inclusiveness, low barriers to participation - have been the keys to its success.
 Kawaguchi’s sensibilities in creating Jenkins and his deep understanding of how to translate its capabilities into usable software have also had a major impact on CloudBees’ strategy as a company.
 Before joining CloudBees, Kawaguchi was with Sun Microsystems and Oracle, where he worked on a variety of projects and initiated the open source work that led to Jenkins.

 Director of Cloud-Native Alliances, GitLabPriyanka Sharma is the Director of Cloud-Native Alliances at GitLab Inc. She also serves on the board of the Cloud Native Computing Foundation (CNCF) and has deep expertise in DevOps and observability.
 A former entrepreneur with a passion for growing developer products through open source communities, Priyanka also advises startups at HeavyBit industries, an accelerator for developer products.
 Priyanka holds a BA in political science from Stanford University and loves reading, adventuring, and tending to her plants in her spare time.